bozhnyukAlex/abc/INSTALL.md

 ## Troubleshooting

-1. If you see "command not found: pipx" after installation:
+1. If you see "command not found: pipx" during installation:
    - Run: `pipx ensurepath`
    - Start a new terminal

 2. If abc commands don't work after installation:
-   - Ensure your shell configuration was sourced
+   - Ensure your shell rc file was sourced
    - Check that `~/.abc.conf` exists and contains your API key
    - Verify the shell integration with `type abc`